ainsleys/derivadex-api-docs/source/includes/main.md

 string | event.symbol | Market symbol for which this fill took place string | event.takerSide | Taker / aggressor side (`Bid`, `Ask`)
-dict | event.makerOutcome | Data containing the some relevant information pertaining to the maker in the trade address_pre_s | event.makerOutcome.traderAddress | Maker trader's Ethereum address prefixed with the chain discrimimant string | event.makerOutcome.strategyId | Cross-margined strategy identifier for the maker trader decimal_s | event.makerOutcome.fee | Fees paid by the maker as a result of the trade bool | event.makerOutcome.ddxFeeElection | Whether maker fees are being paid in DDX (`true`) or USDC (`false`) decimal_s | event.makerOutcome.realizedPNL | Realized profits and losses for the maker as a result of the trade (not including fees) decimal_s | event.makerOutcome.newCollateral | New free collateral in maker trader's strategy as a result of the trade decimal_s | event.makerOutcome.newPositionAvgEntryPrice | New average entry price for maker's position as a result of the trade decimal_s | event.makerOutcome.newPositionBalance | New size for maker's position as a result of the trade int | event..makerOutcome.positionSide | New side for maker's position (`long=1`, `short=2`) as a result of the trade dict | event.takerOutcome | Data containing the some relevant information pertaining to the taker in the trade address_pre_s | event.takerOutcome.traderAddress | Taker trader's Ethereum address prefixed with the chain discrimimant string | event.takerOutcome.strategyId | Cross-margined strategy identifier for the taker trader decimal_s | event..takerOutcome.fee | Fees paid by the taker as a result of the trade bool | event.takerOutcome.ddxFeeElection | Whether taker fees are being paid in DDX (`true`) or USDC (`false`) decimal_s | event.takerOutcome.realizedPNL | Realized profits and losses for the taker as a result of the trade (not including fees) decimal_s | event.takerOutcome.newCollateral | New free collateral in taker trader's strategy as a result of the trade decimal_s | event.takerOutcome.newPositionAvgEntryPrice | New average entry price for taker's position as a result of the trade decimal_s | event.takerOutcome.newPositionBalance | New size for taker's position as a result of the trade int | event.takerOutcome.positionSide | New side for taker's position (`long=1`, `short=2`) as a result of the trade
+dict | event.makerOutcome | Data containing the some relevant information pertaining to the maker in the trade address_pre_s | event.makerOutcome.traderAddress | Maker trader"s Ethereum address prefixed with the chain discrimimant string | event.makerOutcome.strategyId | Cross-margined strategy identifier for the maker trader decimal_s | event.makerOutcome.fee | Fees paid by the maker as a result of the trade bool | event.makerOutcome.ddxFeeElection | Whether maker fees are being paid in DDX (`true`) or USDC (`false`) decimal_s | event.makerOutcome.realizedPNL | Realized profits and losses for the maker as a result of the trade (not including fees) decimal_s | event.makerOutcome.newCollateral | New free collateral in maker trader"s strategy as a result of the trade decimal_s | event.makerOutcome.newPositionAvgEntryPrice | New average entry price for maker"s position as a result of the trade decimal_s | event.makerOutcome.newPositionBalance | New size for maker"s position as a result of the trade int | event..makerOutcome.positionSide | New side for maker"s position (`long=1`, `short=2`) as a result of the trade dict | event.takerOutcome | Data containing the some relevant information pertaining to the taker in the trade address_pre_s | event.takerOutcome.traderAddress | Taker trader"s Ethereum address prefixed with the chain discrimimant string | event.takerOutcome.strategyId | Cross-margined strategy identifier for the taker trader decimal_s | event..takerOutcome.fee | Fees paid by the taker as a result of the trade bool | event.takerOutcome.ddxFeeElection | Whether taker fees are being paid in DDX (`true`) or USDC (`false`) decimal_s | event.takerOutcome.realizedPNL | Realized profits and losses for the taker as a result of the trade (not including fees) decimal_s | event.takerOutcome.newCollateral | New free collateral in taker trader"s strategy as a result of the trade decimal_s | event.takerOutcome.newPositionAvgEntryPrice | New average entry price for taker"s position as a result of the trade decimal_s | event.takerOutcome.newPositionBalance | New size for taker"s position as a result of the trade int | event.takerOutcome.positionSide | New side for taker"s position (`long=1`, `short=2`) as a result of the trade

 ### Subscription